High Brough Moor services

 The A6055 here is a historic road.
 It started as a Roman Road, known as High Street.
 This became the main A1, and in the 1960s that was upgraded to dual carriageway with the old road becoming the new northbound side.
 In 2017 the new A1(M) was built to the east, with the old road being downgraded.

 High Brough Moor was known as Beacon Garage when it opened in the 1970s.
-A short distance to the south, the Skeeby branch of Little Chef was also built in the early 1970s.
-This was built within Skeeby Plantation, and was later joined by a Little Chef Lodge - now the Travelodge which still exists today.
+A short distance to the south was The Clock café, which was built within Skeeby Plantation.
+By the end of the 1970s it had become the Skeeby branch of Little Chef, which was itself joined by a Little Chef Lodge - now the Travelodge which still exists today.

 To the north, a petrol station was built on either side of the road, at the important Scotch Corner junction.
 The southbound side also had the Crown Farm Café, which replaced an old pub.
 These closed after the new Scotch Corner Roundabout opened, with Scotch Corner services.
 This would later have its own Little Chef and Travelodge.